belle-chang/v1/src/posts/tigerride/tigerride.md

 # imgname: "tigerride.jpg"
 imgname: "tigerride"
 tile: "TigerRide"
-description: "A student run web-app created to allow students to organize for transportation to and from airports."
+description: "A student run web-app that allows students to organize for transportation to and from airports."
 key: "1"
 ---